-- The mandatory <rs:md> child element of <urlset> must have a capability attribute that has a value of changedump.
+• The mandatory <rs:md> child element of <urlset> must have a capability attribute that has a value of changedump.
 It also has the mandatory from and the optional until attributes to convey the temporal interval covered by the Change Dump.
-The semantics of these attributes are as explained in detail for Change Lists (see Section 12.1). - In case a Change Dump Index (see Section 13.2) exists, a recommended <rs:ln> child element of <urlset> points to it with the relation type index. - One <url> child element of <urlset> should be included for each bitstream package.
+The semantics of these attributes are as explained in detail for Change Lists (see 12.1).

+- A mandatory <rs:ln> child element of <urlset> points to the Capability List with the relation type up. - In case a Change Dump Index (see 13.2) exists, a recommended <rs:ln> child element of <urlset> points to it with the relation type index. - One <url> child element of <urlset> should be included for each bitstream package.
 This element does not have attributes, but uses child elements to convey information about the package.
-The <url> element has the following child elements: - o A mandatory <loc> child element provides the URI of the package. - o An optional <lastmod> child element with semantics as described in Section 7. - o A recommended <rs:md> child element to convey the Media Type and the length of the package using the type and length attribute, respectively.
-It may also have the from and until attributes to convey the temporal interval covered by the package.
-The child element may further have attributes such as hash, as described in Section 7. - An optional o An optional f the Change Dump Manifest associated with each package.
+The <url> element has the following child elements: - o A mandatory <loc> child element provides the URI of the package. - o An optional <lastmod> child element with semantics as described in Section 7.

+- o An optional <rs:ln> child element with the relation type contents that points to a copy of the Change Dump Manifest associated with each package.

 Example 22 shows a Change Dump with pointers to three bitstream packages associated with changed resources.
 The absence of the until attribute indicates that further packages will be added.
-The example also includes within each <url> <url> element a pointer to a copy of the Change Dump Manifest (see Section 13.2) associated with the package.
+The example also includes within each <url> <url> element a pointer to a copy of the Change Dump Manifest (see 13.2) associated with the package.
 This pointer is optional and intended to allow a Destination to determine whether the package should be downloaded.
 If such pointers are provided, the Source must ensure that the Manifest referred to matches the Manifest included in the bitstream package.